Jokhang Temple

 • ancient masterpieces of wooden objects;

-In China they say that monks often see images that appear on their own.
-The sacred path, Barkhor, stretches in a large circle around the monastery.
+In China, they say monks often see images that manifest themselves.
+A sacred path, the Barkhor, stretches in a large circle around the monastery.
 There is a market in front of the temple every day.
-Travelers can purchase felt hats, pillows, prayer flags, jewelry, food and other goods.
+Travelers can purchase felt hats, pillows, prayer flags, jewelry, food, and other goods.

-The holy place Jokhang Temple is located in the center of Lhasa.
-You can reach the monastery on foot.
-You can visit the monastery during hours when there is no prayer service.
-From 8 to 11:30 there is a service; only Buddhists can attend during these hours.
+The Jokang Temple is located in the center of Lhasa city.
+You can walk to the monastery.
+You can visit the monastery during the hours when there is no prayer service.
+A service is held from 8 to 11:30, and only Buddhists can attend during these hours.

 Jokhang Temple Jokhang Temple Jokhang Temple Jokhang Temple Jokhang Temple Jokhang Temple